 Robert E. Minter, Sr.

 Mr. Minter graduated from Embry-Riddle Aeronautical Institute in 1961; has been a corporate pilot; served in top management at the worlds largest civilian flight training operation; served as Director of (Airports) Development & Operations at TDOT’s Bureau of Aeronautics, and for over 30 years represented AOPA in the Southeast managing state & local Governmental Affairs.
+He was honored by The Tennessee Aeronautics Commission for his “Career Contributions To Aviation” in Tennessee in 2002.
 Mr. Minter founded the Tennessee Aviation Hall of Fame in 1997 and was enshrined in 2012.